mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 It appears that there's a fundamental problem here: you will have to make some objects equal in order for a selection-from-backend scenario to work, which will break the clone scenario.

+You will have to choose one, based on the usage scenario.
+Basically, by default it's best to use the Data/JPA equality solution and work around the 'clone' problem.
+However, sometimes you don't have that kind of possibility, and you have to use the `identityHashCode()` solution.
 The `identityHashCode()` solution will work well when:

 * All data is in-memory;
 * or if the Grid will not allow for a selection (`SelectionMode.NONE`);
 * or if only the user will perform selection changes (the server is not trying to set a new selection)

-For selection data fetched from a backend system you'll have to fix the `equals()/hashCode()`.
-Usually you have a primary key identifier of the record; read [JPA Entity Equality](https://www.baeldung.com/jpa-entity-equality) for more info.
-In short:

-* If both entities have non-null primary keys, compare those only and ignore differences in values.
-The entities are supposed to represent a row with given ID anyway.
-* If both entities have null primary keys, compare as data class - all of their properties.
-That will leave the clone problem open though.
+## Solving the 'clone' problem

 To solve the 'clone' problem, you can rework your UX, edit the newly created row in a new dialog and only show the row in the grid after it is persisted in the database.
 Alternatively, you can make the clone unique by adding `" (Clone #1)"` to its name or similar.

 # If you can't change equals()/hashCode()